csharpfritz/FunctionMigration.Extensions/README.md

 - A collection of extension methods for HttpRequestData to allow similar ActionResult method types that you may have previously been using
 - Extension methods that allow access to Query, Form, and Headers using similar syntax to what you previously used with HttpRequest
 - QueueCollector class that will help you replace Queue bindings quickly with ICollector / IAsyncCollector syntax
+- Global FunctionName alias that re-routes your existing FunctionName attributes to the new Function attribute.
+No re-write needed

 ## What's planned

 - Analyzers and code fixers to help identify changes to be made and help you apply fixes quickly.
 - Headers write methods so you can re-use Headers syntax used with HttpRequest
-- FunctionName attribute subclass that re-routes your existing FunctionName attributes to the new Function attribute.
-No re-write needed
 - Docs with step-by-step instructions to migrate to the new project format